hpcleuven/VscDocumentation/source/access/linux_client.rst

 NX client
 ---------

-On the KU Leuven/UHasselt clusters it is also possible to :ref:`use the NX Client <NX start guide>` to log on to the machine and run graphical programs.
+|KUL| On the KU Leuven/UHasselt clusters it is also possible to
+:ref:`use the NX Client <NX start guide>` to log on to the machine and run graphical programs.
 This requires additional client software that is currently available for Windows, macOS, Linux, Android and iOS.
 The advantage over